KenKundert/nestedtext/doc/alternatives.rst

 .. collapse::
     Data type is an implementation detail that should not concern the end user.

-    Native data types are distinguished from each others by using conventions that are second nature to programmers.
+    Native data types are distinguished from each other by using conventions that are second nature to programmers.
 Conventions such as "you must quote strings", "quote characters in strings must be escaped", "you escape an escape character by doubling it up", "real numbers must contain a decimal